-- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined above, even if proved; and/or - 2.
+- 1. The conduct alleged in the formal complaint would not constitute a policy violation even if proved; and/or - 2.
 The conduct did not occur in an educational program or activity controlled by Spring Hill College (including buildings or property controlled by recognized student organizations), and/or Spring Hill College does not have control of the Respondent; and/or - 3.
 The conduct did not occur against a person in the United States; and/or - 4.
-At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the recipient.
+At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the College.